CristolGDM/game-dat/README.md

 I wish I had organized the code differently.
 I probably should have OOP'd a lot more things, for example adding the attraction functions to a character object, and each character being a new instance of that object, which would have increased modularity.
 Also "character choice" and "answer choice" being instances of a "player choice" object would probably have made the whole thing easier

+I wish I had found a better way to do the avatar tiling.
+As it is, it feels like a good idea poorly implemented.

 ## Disclaimer
-The assets used are not my assets; they come from the game [Danganronpa 2](https://store.steampowered.com/app/413420/Danganronpa_2_Goodbye_Despair/).
-I haven't played the game, sorry if I misrepresented a character you like
+The assets used are not my assets; the characters come from the game [Danganronpa 2](https://store.steampowered.com/app/413420/Danganronpa_2_Goodbye_Despair/).
+I haven't played the game, sorry if I misrepresented a character you like.
+The backgrounds come from [/r/ImaginaryCityscapes](https://www.reddit.com/r/ImaginaryCityscapes/).
 There is no sex sorry
 The humor is pretty bad
-The writing is probably lacking
+The writing is pretty bad too
 It was a learning project, so it might not be that fun The game is not very long